lucapette/fakedata/README.md

 values of `Loop 5` to the variables `$i` and `$j`.

 Templates also support string manipulation via the `printf` function.
 Using `printf` we can create custom output.

-For example to display a full name in the format `Lastname Firstname` instead of `Firstname Lastname`.
+For example, to display a full name in the format `Lastname Firstname` instead of `Firstname Lastname`.

 ```html
 {{ printf "%s %s" Name.Last Name.First }}